 More Knock alternatives to consider

-A buy-before-you-sell company isn’t the only way to lessen the stress of buying and selling at the same time.
-Depending on your situation, working with a real estate agent or choosing an iBuyer could be a good — or better — option.
+Depending on your situation, working with a real estate agent or choosing an iBuyer could be a good — or better — option for handling your sale.

 Sell with an experienced listing agent

-You’re more likely to get the market value or more when working with a traditional realtor.
-An experienced agent can negotiate a faster closing date if you need to move soon or a lease-back agreement if you need more time to close on your new home.
+However, an experienced agent can negotiate a faster closing date if you need to move soon or a lease-back agreement if you need more time to close on your new home.

 An agent-matching platform like Clever Real Estate can help you lower those costs further by connecting you with a top-notch realtor offering more competitive commissions rates through their network (1.5% vs. the typical 3%).
 This can help offset some of the other expenses that come with buying and selling a home.